Bismuth-Consultancy-BV/P4Houdini/README.md

 Linux:
 - If the shelf installer has issues, try installing the `curl` module using for example `sudo apt install curl`.
 Then restart Houdini and try again.
-If that fails, manually pip install the `p4python`and `netifaces` modules yourself.
+If that fails, manually pip install the `p4python` module yourself.

 ## Privacy Statement